 The Museum began life in a small room in the Old School House, but soon outgrew this space.
 When Clackmannanshire Council offered the Trust premises in the Old Brunt Mill for £1 the Trustees were quick to accept.
 The new Museum was Runner-up in the 1994 Scottish Museum of the Year Awards, receiving a cheque for £400 from Princess Alexandra.
 However, lack of space again became a problem and, with help from the Heritage Lottery Fund, the Museum bought a flat on the 2nd floor and built a state-of-the-art store and an archive/reading room.
 The excellence of this new development was recognised by a Museum of the Year Award for Community Involvement in 2000, presented by Princess Anne, and followed up by a visit to the Museum by the Princess in 2001.
 In 2009, a major new display on the Devon Valley Railway was funded by Awards for All.
-In 2010 Dollar Museum was awarded Full Accreditation, meeting the national standards set by the Museums, Libraries and Archives Council.
+Dollar Museum continues to put on new exhibitions every year.

 Exhibitions illustrate Dollar's past from prehistoric times to the present day.
 You may see a piece of bone from a Bronze Age Dollar person, learn about the Battle of Dollar in 877 and read how Robert Burns fell in love with Peggy Chalmers at Harviestoun and visited Castle Campbell, look at photos of Scotland's finest Japanese Garden and see a model of Lavinia Malcolm, the first Lady Provost in Scotland.
 The story is told of John McNabb, the boy who left Dollar without the fare to cross the Forth by ferry and who made his fortune at sea, the fortune which founded Dollar Academy in 1818.
 And the cream of the Collection: the 750 photos taken by Peter Wilson of the Devon Valley Railway, which ran from Alloa to Kinross.

 We also mount temporary exhibitions each year.